 These are the main points of the presentation of the Google Chrome product manager, Emily Schechter, at the Progressive Web Apps Summit 2016.

-However, Google did not stop at a simple warning, and when switching to HTTP links, users began to see these messages:
+As a result, when switching to HTTP links, users increasingly began to see such warnings:

 On May 17th, 2018, a product manager for Google Ads, Jon Diorio, also made a post about the important HTTPS updates.
 Particularly, on the voluntary-forced migration of landing pages for advertisers to a more secure protocol.
 So yes, Google requires SSL — that is one of the many rules we have got during the last two years.
 At that time, the market share of Google Chrome was about 59%.
 In 2020, Google Chrome accounts for 65%-70% of the global browser market.
 And as we can see, regarding HTTP vs HTTPS, Google has more than a clear position.

 When a secure connection is being used, the data transferred between the client and server is encrypted.
 Encryption algorithms may differ, but its task remains unchanged – to make sure that only those who are intended to read the data can.